isomerpages/moe-yuhuapri/announcements/news/_posts/2023-08-27-post-Compliments.md

 Our heartfelt thanks to all who have posted your appreciation notes.
 We will share them with our Yuhua Family and bring a smile to their faces.

+Here are some of your compliments to our Yuhua Family.

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/Oqg7GCXeCoA?si=x62vUVGWHYq2GRX8" height="393" width="699"></iframe>